David Lang (Civil War): Civil War

 With the secession of Florida and the outbreak of the Civil War, Lang enlisted in the Confederate Army on April 2, 1861, as a private in Company H of the 1st Florida Infantry.
 Barely over a month later, he was promoted to sergeant.
 He was discharged in April 1862 after his term of enlistment expired.
 In May, Lang enrolled in the 8th Florida Infantry and was commissioned as captain of Company C. He was wounded at the Battle of Antietam in September and again at the Battle of Fredericksburg in December.
 Stationed in the town of Fredericksburg, Lang's men stubbornly contested Federal attempts to lay pontoon bridges across the Rappahannock River.
 An artillery shell fragment struck the chimney of the building that Lang occupied, and a large chunk of masonry struck him in the head, gravely injuring him.

 Recovering from his wounds, Lang was promoted to colonel of the 8th Florida on April 30, 1863, and fought at the Battle of Chancellorsville, where his brigade commander, Brig.
 Gen. Edward A. Perry, was stricken with typhoid fever.
-Lang led Perry's Brigade during the Gettysburg Campaign.
+Lang led Perry's Florida Brigade during the Gettysburg campaign.
 On July 2, 1863, he attacked the center of the Union defensive line on Cemetery Ridge, advancing past the Codori farm before being repulsed by troops from the II Corps.
 On the following day, the brigade supported Pickett's Charge, but failed to advance far under heavy fire from Lt.
 Col. Freeman McGilvery's line of artillery.
 All told, the brigade fought well and lost about 60% of its 700+ soldiers.

-With General Perry's return, Lang returned to command of the 8th Florida, leading it in the Bristoe and Mine Run Campaigns, as well as in the 1864 Overland Campaign.
+With General Perry's return, Lang returned to command of the 8th Florida, leading the regiment in the Bristoe and Mine Run campaigns of 1863.

+The spring campaign of 1864 commenced with the Battle of the Wilderness, where Lang commanded his 8th Florida regiment on the first day of the battle (May 5); but when General Perry sustained a severe wound on May 6, command of the Florida Brigade once again devolved unto Lang.

+Lang would command the Brigade for the next three weeks (May 6-28) of the Overland Campaign, leading it during the Battles of Spotsylvania Court House and North Anna, as part of Brig.
+Gen. William Mahone's division in Lt.
+Gen. A.P.
+Hill's Third Corps.

+On May 28, Lang's three-regiment Florida Brigade was reinforced by a brigade of four Florida battalions under Brig.
+Gen. Joseph Finegan, just arriving from Florida.
+Finegan assumed command of the augmented Florida Brigade, and Lang again reverted back to regimental command.

 Lang led the brigade again briefly at the Battle of Cold Harbor.

 Perry had to leave the Army of Northern Virginia because of his wounds, Brig.
 Gen. Joseph Finegan and then Brig.
 Gen. Theodore W. Brevard, Jr. led the Floridians.
 However, by the end of the war, Brevard having been captured, Lang was again leading the Florida Brigade, surrendering it at Appomattox Court House on April 9, 1865.